 - Jar Lids – Choose widemouth or regular, depending on your jar style.
 These are flat metal lids with a rubber edging.
 They are only used once.

 - Jar rings – Again, choose widemouth or regular.
 These are bands that screw on over your jar lid, and have threads that follow the threading in your jars.
-You can use these over and over again, until they become rusty or damages.
+You can use these over and over again, until they become rusty or damaged.
 (Pickles will often corrode rings.)

 - Jar lifter – You will need this to pull the hot jars out of the canning pots.
 It is specially shaped in a curve to grip the jar without damaging it.